AlbertoMessineo/js-animation-NOT-boolean/README.md

 ### The project:
 ![Phase-1-screen](img/progetto-1.PNG "Phase 1")<br />

-The slider works like this: by using the cursor, while pointing in every point of the screen, you can slide the images left to right or right to left as you wish.
+The slider works like this: by using the cursor, while pointing in every point of the screen, you can slide the images left to right or right to left as you wish.<br />
 ![Phase-2-screen](img/progetto-2.PNG "Phase 2")<br />

 ![Phase-3-screen](img/progetto-3.PNG "Phase 3")<br />